MrKahr/P4/DBL Manual.md

 ***Identifier*** | A user-defined type.
 For instance, `Card` could be a user-defined type for a card Template

 ## Syntax
+> [!IMPORTANT]
-> The format presented in this section is a simplified version of the DBL grammar.
+> The syntax formats presented in this section is a simplified version of the DBL grammar.

 ### Variable declaration